CLRmatchNet: Enhancing Curved Lane Detection with Deep Matching Process: Related Work

-Where $C_{dis}{}$ is the regression cost of all valid lane points between GT $j$ and prediction $i$. $C_{\theta}{}$ is the difference in the mean angle, $C_{xy}{}$ is the regression cost of the starting point coordinates and $C_{cls}{}$ is the focal cost \cite{FocalLoss}. $\lambda_{0}{}=-3$ and $\lambda_{1}=1{}$ are the weight parameters for the geometric and classification, respectively, and were set likely as a result of a simple heuristic approach.
 CLRerNet \cite{CLRerNet} introduced a novel definition of IoU called LaneIoU, which takes into account local angles, with the goal of providing a more accurate representation of the IoU metric when calculating the overlap of the segmentation mask during the testing phase.
 They reformulated the cost function by substituting the geometric attributes originally used in CLRNet with the LaneIoU loss as follows:

 Where $\lambda$ is a weighting parameter.